Films — Animated

-- Tim Burton's Batman, in the final battle when The Joker pulls that gun out of his pants.
+- Batman (Tim Burton version): In the final battle The Joker pulls that gun out of his pants.
 The thing is longer than he's tall!

 - Averted in the first film.
 Although she pulls out her cell phone several times, she always does it either from a legitimate source (a pocket or a carrying case on her belt) or while she's offscreen.

 - Mystery Team: Jason's backpack.
 Somehow he can put together: A hobo outfit, a reporter outfit, three gentlemen disguises, three Letterman's jackets and A Mexican plumber costume.
 Duncan has this, to a lesser extent, fitting a slingshot, a "spy camera" and a book of Wacky Facts in his pockets.

 - Pirates of the Caribbean: At World's End: Elizabeth Swann was forced to remove numerous weapons, a majority of which she easily pulls out from her trousers, including a sawed-off rifle.

 - Raising Arizona: A subtle but cool version.
 As the Biker walks through Unpainted Arizona, a cigar appears in one hand, out of nowhere, and a match in his other, which he strikes on a wall to light the cigar.

 - Resident Evil: Extinction: How many zombie prisoners can you fit into a small shipping crate?
 Possibly justified/subverted/played with.
 Since the zombies feel virtually nothing at all, one can conceivably cram as many as the volume of the crate would allow.
 The real question that remains is how they got that many in there safely.